OSGP/Documentation/domains/smartmetering/smartmeteringws/notifications/README.md

 <!--
-SPDX-FileCopyrightText: Contributors to the Documentation project
+SPDX-FileCopyrightText: Contributors to the GXF project

 SPDX-License-Identifier: Apache-2.0
 -->